gauravsitaula/Movie-Sentiment-Classification/README.md

 	from https://www.kaggle.com/c/word2vec-nlp-tutorial/data and store them in the `data` folder

-3. Run the `classify.py` script in the `imdbMain` package.
+3. Run the `classify.py` script from the `src` file.
 This will make predictions as per all three algorithms.

 4. Once the script has terminated, the final predictions should be in the `results` folder